codesooo/codesooo/README.md

 ## 🤝 About Me
 Hi, I'm Jisoo.

 I aspire to be a Java-based backend developer and a DevOps expert.

+Currently, I am most interested in Spring and AWS.

 I'm ready to explore any technology!